 If we have left off your favourite event, let us know in the comments below.
-Looking for the best fall colours check out: 12 places to see fall colours in Vancouver and 5 road trips to see the best fall colours in BC, and one bonus adventure
+Looking for the best fall colours?
+Check out: 12 places to see fall colours in Vancouver and 5 road trips to see the best fall colours in BC, and one bonus adventure

 Plan ahead and save money.
-Look for early bird discount codes for some events – check out our 2025 Guide best pumpkin patches and corn mazes in Metro Vancouver, Haunted Halloween Guide for Metro Vancouver, and the 2025 guide for Vancouver Christmas events, holiday light displays and markets.
+Look for early bird discount codes for some events – check out our 2026 Guide best pumpkin patches and corn mazes in Metro Vancouver, Haunted Halloween Guide for Metro Vancouver, and the 2026 guide for Vancouver Christmas events, holiday light displays and markets.

 Subscribe below to be alerted to the next article as soon as it is published.
 We pride ourselves on writing informative articles with interesting facts.
 Please leave any comments, questions or suggestions below.